 (Reposting since this seems to be so popular.
 So far as I am aware, neither WLC nor anyone else has responded to this.)Abstract: This paper considers William Lane Craig’s metaethical argument for God’s existence.
 Roughly, the argument is that the existence of objective moral values provides strong evidence for God’s existence.
-I consider one by one Craig’s various reasons in support of the argument’s major premise, namely, that objective moral values and the nonexistence of God are at odds with each other.
-I show that Craig’s supporting arguments play fast and loose with the meaning of objectivity, and that they have no force whatsoever.
-I conclude that Craig’s argument does not succeed in showing that the existence of objective moral values, by itself, makes God’s existence more probable than not.
+I consider one by one … Naturalism, Theism, and Moral Ontology: A Reply to William Lane Craig

+I want to a link to another terrific blog post by philosopher Larry Arnhart.
 One worry–perhaps the worry–about basing morality on the biology of human nature is that it makes morality species-specific.
 Darwin himself voiced this concern in The Descent of Man: “In the same manner as various animals have some sense of beauty, though they admire widely different … Do the Bee Police Enforce God’s Law?
 Or Are They Darwinian Nihilists? by Larry Arnhart

 Larry Arnhart always writes terrific blog posts; this one from 2013 is no exception.
 (If you’re a regular reader of the Secular Outpost but not of his blog, then you should start reading his blog.)
 In this post, he takes issue with (among others) Michael Ruse’s claim that evolutionary naturalism undermines the foundations of morality. … Does Darwinism Make Morality Fictional?